Article last Updated on

 Livermore is aware enough to give examples of his own psychological weak points.
-He tells a story about how he was sold a set of Walter Scott novels for $500.
+He tells a story about how he bought a set of Walter Scott novels for $500.
 This occurred when a salesman talked him into the sale.
 As soon as he signed the contract, he realized that he did not want the books, had nowhere to put them and nobody to give them to!
 According to Livermore, this shows how he is not immune to the influence of a persuasive personality.
 This weakness was to cost him millions of dollars trading in cotton as he listened to the incorrect advice of a persuasive cotton dealer.

 We all know how hard it is to identify our own strengths and weaknesses.
 Most of the time we can get by avoiding certain situations or relying on other people to make allowances.
 Unfortunately, the financial markets will ruthlessly exploit a weakness that causes us to make trading errors.
 We must always be honest with ourselves and make sure that any weaknesses do not affect our trading.